Overview | CAFAS® | PECFAS® | JIFF® | CWL®

 What is the CAFAS?

-- The CAFAS is the gold standard for assessing a youth's day-to-day functioning across critical life domains (subscales) AND for determining whether a youth's functioning improves over time
+The gold standard for assessing a youth's day-to-day functioning across critical life subscales AND for determining whether a youth's functioning improves over time.

 CAFAS Areas of Functioning